Skip to main content

 The Substitutions for Approved General Education Courses Policy has been updated to designate the Office of General Education as the central approver of course substitutions for General Education courses.
 Approved substitutions remain in effect even when a student declares a new major.
 These changes support student success and timely graduation.

-RCS News - February 2026
+RCS News - April 2026

 ANNOUCEMENTS